dannyniu/CodePatterns/README.md

 - Build Command: `make CFLAGS="-Wall -Wextra" xtcp`

 - Usage: `xtcp [[bind-address] bind-port] connect-address connect-port` (addresses and ports can be host and service names)

+2. intconv.md

+- A discussion of C language integer types of my own.